 Ensuring Learning is Possible

-For students who find it more difficult to settle to their learning, we have a range of other strategies that we can put into place, since we will not accept the poor behaviour of the few, affecting the learning of the many.
-These sanctions include student reports and detentions at various levels.
+For students who find it more difficult to settle to their learning, we have a range of other strategies that we can put into place, as we will not accept the poor behaviour of the few, affecting the learning of the many.
+These sanctions include student reports, behaviour intervention where appropriate and detentions at various levels.

-In addition, we have a 'Time Out' room for students who fail to complete set work or behave inappropriately.
+In addition, we have a 'Ready to Learn’ room for students who fail to complete set work or behave inappropriately.
 Here students will work in silence and the event will be logged on the student’s file.
-Time Out, alongside not completing homework, will lead to a detention supervised by a member of staff at a given date and time.
+Ready to Learn, alongside not completing homework, will lead to a detention supervised by a member of staff at a given date and time.